Sufyani

 It is also said that when the Mahdi appears, the Sufyani will send an army to seize and kill him, but, when the Sufyani and his army reach the desert of Bayda, they would be swallowed up.

-However, some mostly Sunni sources claim Hadith describing the Sufyani are unreliable, based on a "garbled version" of a legend "fabricated by traditionists with Shia and pro- 'Abbasid sentiments".
-Others reverse his role as an evil-doer, describing him as an ally not an enemy of the Mahdi.
+However, some sources, mostly Sunni, claim that the hadith describing the Sufyani are unreliable and are based on a "garbled version" of a legend "fabricated by traditionists with Shia and pro- 'Abbasid sentiments".
+Others reverse his role as an evil-doer by describing him as an ally, not an enemy, of the Mahdi.

 Prophecies

 Prelude

-Before the Sufyani appears, a sedition will arise in the Maghreb and spread in every direction such that no party or group could protect itself from it.
+Before the Sufyani appears, a sedition will arise in the Maghreb and spread in every direction such that no party or group can protect itself from it.

 Disorder, strife, and fear will emerge in the Magrib (west)...
 Strife will proliferate.

 A kind of corruption will surface from which no party will be able to protect itself, and spread immediately in every direction.
 This situation will persist until one comes and says: "O people, from now on your leader is Imam Mahdi(as)."

 Later the sedition which started in the west will arrive in Shaam (Levant): two banners will fight for control over the region; fighting until their armies are exhausted.

 Arrival

-It is said that following these events, the Sufyani will appear in Damascus, and that he will start an uprising in the dry valley of Transjordan and move to seize Damascus; it is said that he will gain much support and that he will advance to capture the rest of Syria, defeating the two other competing forces.
+It is said that following those events, the Sufyani will appear in Damascus and start an uprising in the dry valley of Transjordan and move to seize Damascus.
+It is said that he will gain much support, advance to capture the rest of Syria, and defeat the two other competing forces.
 It is said that once he captures the five districts of Shaam, he will send armies to Iraq.

-Abu Hurayrah narrates that the Prophet said:A man will emerge from the depths of Damascus.
+Abu Hurairah narrates that the Prophet said:A man will emerge from the depths of Damascus.
 He will be called Sufyani.
 Most of those who follow him will be from the tribe of Kalb.
 He will kill by ripping the stomachs of women and even kill the children.
 A man from my family will appear in the Haram, the news of his advent will reach the Sufyani and he will send to him one of his armies.
 He (referring to the Mahdi) will defeat them.
 They will then travel with whoever remains until they come to a desert and they will be swallowed.
 None will be saved except the one who had informed the others about them.

 Nu'aym bin Hammad quotes Khalid bin Ma'dan as saying, "The Sufyani will emerge with three staffs in his hand.
 Anyone whom he strikes with them will die."